The residual monodromy for the Dwork family in even characteristic and its applications to Galois representations: Introduction

-Several applications are presented in Section \ref{App}.
+Several applications of \cite{TY} and \cite{BCGP2} are presented in Section \ref{App}.
 In particular, we prove the automorphy for many fibers of the Dwork quintic family over totally real fields in a positive proportion.
-The mod 2 residual image has been studied in \cite[Theorem 1.2]{TY} and the conditions (3) through (6) in Theorem \ref{main1} are fulfilled under suitable conditions.
-The potential diagonalizability in the condition (2) seems difficult to check in general but we give sufficient conditions to hold it in our setting.
 We also discuss the non-primitive part and prove the strong Hasse-Weil conjecture for the middle \'etale cohomology of each fiber under suitable conditions.
-Appendix A is of independent interest and we will determine the image of mod 2 Galois representation $\br_{t,2}:G_{F^+}\lra \GSp_6(\F_2)$ attached to the Dwork septic family using Shioda's theory of 28-bitangents on smooth plane quartics.
-We prove that the image is $S_8$ for $t$ generic.
+Appendix A is of independent interest and we determine the image of mod 2 Galois representation $\br_{t,2}:G_{F^+}\lra \GSp_6(\F_2)$ attached to the Dwork septic family using Shioda's theory of 28-bitangents on smooth plane quartics.
 Appendix B is devoted to computing the cohomology related to a mirror model of the Dwork family.
-Using this, we relate the Dwork quintic family with a family of certain hyperelliptic curves of genus 2 in Appendix C.
+Using this, we relate the Dwork quintic family with a family of certain hyperelliptic curves of genus 2 in Appendix C as in Remark \ref{Dworkgenus2}.

 \textbf{Acknowledgment.} The author would like to thank Professor Henry H. Kim for encouragement during the author's stay at the University of Toronto.
 He is sincerely grateful to Professor Nobuo Tsuzuki for sharing his insights into various aspects of arithmetic and geometry.
 The author is also grateful to thank Professors Alan Stapledon, Daqing Wan, Dingxin Zhang, and Masanori Ishida for discussion on smooth crepant resolutions.
+We would also like to give a special thanks to Professor Toby Gee for pointing out some errors in the earlier version and for discussion and encouragement.